Alexander Livingston of Callendar: Black Dinner

 Livingston was a participant in the infamous Black Dinner on 24 November 1440, when the Earl of Douglas, his brother, and their servant, Malcolm Fleming of Biggar, were arrested and executed at Edinburgh Castle.
 Livingston's political patron, the Earl of Avandale, took primary responsibility for arranging the executions, and inherited his great-nephew's earldom in the wake of the Black Dinner.
 Livingston was present in the castle with Crichton and William Sinclair, Earl of Orkney, on the evening of the Black Dinner.

 The execution of Malcolm Fleming, a member of the Douglas affinity, at the Black Dinner was a particular source of controversy.
-Conflict ensued between Clan Fleming and the immediate family of Livington's ally, William Crichton, who was considered to be most responsible for Fleming's death.
+Conflict ensued between Clan Fleming and the immediate family of Livingston's ally, William Crichton, who was considered to be most responsible for Fleming's death.
 Meanwhile, Crichton's relationship with the Douglas family deteriorated in the years following the Black Dinner.
 After the death of James Douglas, 7th Earl of Douglas, in March 1443, Livingston abandoned his political alliance with Crichton, instead seeking an accommodation with William, the new Earl of Douglas.
 In order to secure his new alliance with the earl, Livingston was forced to make peace with the Fleming family, whom he had antagonized at the Black Dinner.
 On 16 August 1443, he swore an oath in the presence of James Kennedy, Bishop of St Andrews, that he had not been responsible for the execution of Malcolm Fleming.
 Livingston's continued custody of James II made his support valuable for the new Earl of Douglas, who was now seeking to destroy the Crichton family.